handy-messaging-framework/handy-messaging4j-docs/integrations/mqtt_connector.md

 </dependency>
 ```

 The `system` parameter in the configuration profile should be `mqtt`.
-[Read more on configuration file here](../configuration.html).
 The supported `producer` and `consumer` properties are given below:

 ### Producer Properties